Fed's George says cannot say when rates should rise

-KANSAS CITY, Missouri A top Federal Reserve official who has often warned about the risks of keeping interest rates too low for too long said Friday that she cannot say when she would prefer to raise rates, or how fast she would like to raise them.
+KANSAS CITY, Mo., March 28 A top Federal Reserve official who has often warned about the risks of keeping interest rates too low for too long said Friday that she cannot say when she would prefer to raise rates, or how fast she would like to raise them.

 "I don't think it would be fair to say I have a date in mind or a path in mind," for the appropriate timing of the Fed's first rate increase, Kansas City Federal Reserve Bank President Esther George told the Central Exchange.
 "We are in a place now where we have to be very careful and think about how we are beginning to withdraw stimulus."